Robo-Chef/Modular-Pi-Server/RASPBERRY_PI_SERVER_SETUP.md

 ## 🔄 **Router Reboot Resilience Test**

+This test is crucial to ensure that your Pi-hole server and all its services recover gracefully and maintain consistent network performance after routine network interruptions, such as daily router reboots or ISP-initiated network refreshes.

 1. Re-enable your router's daily 4 AM reboot schedule.
 2. After 4 AM, verify that Pi-hole and all services are still running and accessible.